• Skip to main content

 The Meat

 We used a lean cut from the butcher, but you can choose whichever your favorite is.
-Great alternatives include the tender cuts such as eye fillet (which we use for our Bò Lúc Lắc), sirloin, tenderloin, ribeye or flank.
+Great alternatives include the tender cuts such as eye fillet (which we also use for our Bò Lúc Lắc), sirloin, tenderloin, ribeye or flank.

 How to make this recipe